pedroguillaumon/pedroguillaumon.github.io/content/research/research.md

 Applied Radiation and Isotopes 181:110098 (2022)

 ## Invited Talks
 * Autumn 2022.
-Recent progress on BSM and dark matter searches in CUORE.International conference PUMA22 Probing the Universe with Multimessenger Astrophysics
+Recent progress on BSM and dark matter searches in CUORE.
+International Conference PUMA22 Probing the Universe with Multimessenger Astrophysics, Italy.
 * Spring 2014.
 From Earth’s Origin to the Extinction of Dinosaurs: What we can learn from volcanic rocks analysis.
 Federal Institute at Caraguatatuba, Math.
 Depart., Brazil.

 ## In the News